Esmail Merat

 He suggested a change in medical university law, which caused managing Tehran hospital under medical faculty.
 In 1956, in respect of his valuable works, one of university streets named to his name.

 He was very eager to publish suitable educational books, which results in more than 200 high school books.
-Founding Academy of Persian Language and Literature was another organization which founded because of his suggestion and due to Reza Shah command.
+Founding Academy of Persian Language and Literature was another organization which founded because of his suggestion and due to Reza Shah's command.

 Education and early life

-Esmail born in September 1939 in Tehran.
+Esmail was born in September 1939 in Tehran.
 His father was Mirza Musa Khan Meratolmamalek.

-He finished his undergraduate education in Tehran and after that he went to Europe in 1892 to continue his education.
-After passing few years in Switzerland and France, because of World War I and consequent difficulties, returned to Iran.
+He finished his undergraduate education in Tehran before traveling to Europe in 1892 to continue his education.
+After living for a few years in Switzerland and France, because of World War I and consequent difficulties, returned to Iran.

 Career

 In 1915, the ministry of education asked him and other students who returned from Europe to work in Dar ul-Funun as a teacher.
-Three years later, in 1918, he became minister of higher-teacher house of Iran.
-He was also teaching physics in this institute.
+Three years later, in 1918, he became minister of Higher-Teacher House of Iran.
+He also taught physics in this institute.

 In September 1928, he accompanied student expedition as head of their elementary education to Paris.
 In Paris, Hossein Ala' asked him to stay there as Iranian students administrator and he accepted.
-While he was Iranian students administrator in France, he paid particular attention to students' behavior, which caused some students and employees to feel resentment.
+While he was the Iranian students' administrator in France, he paid particular attention to their behaviour, causing some students and employees to feel resentment.

 In 1935, he has selected as head of higher education of Ministry of Education.
 After few months he abdicated this position and start working in ministry of economic affairs and finance.

 In 1937, he became governor of Kerman for 9 months.

 After resignation of Aliasghar Hekmat from his position, Esmail selected as his successor in July 1938.
-He officially started his work as minister of education on September 20, 1939.
+He officially started his work as minister of education on 20 September 1939.
 He was in this position till September 1941.
 Later in 1941, Mohammad Ali Foroughi asked him to return to his position, but he didn't accept because of hard working condition in those days.
 By Foroughi's insistence, he accepted to work as Minister of health and medical education.
-He resigned on November 12, 1941.
+He resigned on 12 November 1941.